pudly/schmopera-hugo/content/articles/an-opera-librettist-s-quarantine-film-picks.md

 "This documentary series has become appointment viewing in quarantine.
 I’m hunkered down with my composer-collaborator Missy Mazzoli in Briarcliff Manor, NY, and this documentary series where three drag queens travel to small towns in the US to stage one-night-only spectacular shows with the locals is as joyous, moving and addictive as television comes."

-The Young Pope / The New Pope
+## _The Young Pope / The New Pope_ - Paolo Sorrentino

-            Paolo Sorrentino

-·      The two seasons of Paola Sorrentino’s papal extravaganza is television at its most arresting and cinematic.
+"The two seasons of Paola Sorrentino’s papal extravaganza is television at its most arresting and cinematic.
 Every shot is an image you want to luxuriate in.
-And being a sucker for sensational performances, I find the work of Jude Law, Sally Field, Scott Shepherd, John Malkovitch and Silvio Orlando is some of the best you’ll find anywhere.
+And being a sucker for sensational performances, I find the work of Jude Law, Sally Field, Scott Shepherd, John Malkovitch and Silvio Orlando is some of the best you’ll find anywhere."